 The Drama is the Doctrine

 The most frustrating thing I hear (and cause for pulling my hair out if I had any!), is when Church leaders say, the church needs to spend less time worrying about doctrine and more time getting on with our ministry.
 Why do Church leaders say this?
 Because they believe doctrine is dull and irrelevant.
-The fact is the precise opposite.
+But, in fact, doctrine is the exact opposite.
 As Dorothy Sayers, known for her Peter Seller’s mystery books, says, It is the neglect of dogma that makes for dullness.
 Then Sayers goes on to say, The Christian faith is the most exciting drama that ever staggered the imagination of man – and the dogma is the drama.

-This drama is summarized in the Creeds of the Church, and if we think it dull it is because we either have never really read those amazing documents or have recited them so often and mechanically as to have lost all sense of their meaning.
-But upon close reading we learn this.
+This drama is summarized in the Creeds of the Church, and if we think they are dull it is because we either have never really read those amazing documents or have recited them so often and mechanically as to have lost all sense of their meaning.
+But if we read them closely, this is what we learn.
 The plot of this drama pivots upon a single character, and everything that takes place in relationship to this one character is the answer to the single problem: What do you think of Christ?
 Before we dismiss Christ as a myth, idealist, demagogue, or lunatic, as many do, inside not just outside the church, let’s consider what the Church says about him in the creeds.

-The Church’s answer is categorical and uncompromising.
+The answer given by both the Apostles’ and Nicene creeds is categorical and uncompromising.
 It says that Jesus who was a carpenter in Nazareth was in fact the God ‘by whom all things were made’.
 His brain and body were that of a common man; his personality was the personality of God, so far as that personality could be expressed in human terms.
 He was not a demon pretending to be human but in every respect a genuine living man.
 Yet he was not merely a man that was ‘like God’ – he was God!
 He was also God who was ‘born in Bethlehem of Judea in the days of Herod the King’ and in the year when Caesar Augustus was taking a census so he could get more taxes from the people.

 And this is not just a pious story.
-For what it means is this, among other things, that for whatever reason God chose to make humankind – limited, suffering and subject to sorrow and death – He (God) had the honesty and courage to take his own medicine.
+For what it means is this that for whatever reason God chose to make humankind, limited, suffering and subject to sorrow and death, He (God) had the honesty and courage to take his own medicine.
 He exacts nothing from humanity that he has not exacted from himself.
 He himself has gone through the whole of human experience, from the irritations of family life, cramping restrictions of hard work, lack of money to the worst horrors of pain, humiliation, defeat, despair and death.
 In fact, he experienced the life of man that is much worst than ours.
 He was born in poverty, died in disgrace yet thought it worthwhile to do so.

 But He did not suffer and die quietly.
 The common people back then indeed heard him gladly.
 But the leading religious and civil authorities believed he talked too much and proclaimed too many disconcerting truths.
 So they bribed one of his friends to hand him over quietly to the local police who tried him on a rather vague charge of creating a disturbance, had him publically flogged and hanged on the common gallows, ‘thanking God we are now rid of this knave’.
 Little did they know this harmless, crazy preacher was God himself!